to as “half-breeds” by uncomprehending Anglos, the Comancheros made

 Many of the old Comanchero trails and the ones credited to Mackenzie

 and his soldiers are still in existence, though there is virtually

 no trace of the old Comanchero culture to be found anywhere.
 The

-old trails now are generally paved and are marked on maps as highways and county roads.
+old trails now are generally paved and are marked on maps as highways

-like the scant legacy of the Comancheros is part of
+It’s almost like the scant legacy of the Comancheros is part of

 behind and then move out of the way.
 The bulk of their lasting legacy

 is that they kept up their end of the deal.